Why Travel Insiders Are Ditching Wi-Fi Routers for Ahamo Mobile Carriers | FRIDAY DIGITAL

 Perhaps due to the influence of ahamo, other companies also seem to have lowered the cost of overseas roaming considerably compared to the past.
 The number of plans that do not require advance application has increased.

-ahamo is a low-cost cell phone rate plan introduced by NTT DoCoMo in March 2009.
-For 2,970 yen per month (tax included), customers can use up to 20GB of data communication.
+ahamo is a budget version pricing plan for mobile phones introduced by NTT Docomo in March 2021.
+It costs 2,970 yen per month (tax included) and includes up to 20GB of data usage.

 As a matter of fact, if it were only a low-cost rate plan, it would compete with other companies.
 However, in terms of overseas roaming, AHAMO is just as convenient.
 It is easy to use.
 Simply switch your smartphone to “Airplane Mode” when flying from Japan, deactivate Airplane Mode when arriving at your destination, set your smartphone’s data roaming to On, and your phone will automatically connect to the local telecommunications carrier’s Internet connection.